How we’re funded

 Managing our investment portfolio

 We seek to outpace UK annual wage inflation by 3.5% per year, over the long term.
-The returns on our investment will be used to fund future translational activity.
+The returns on our investment are used to fund future translational activity.

 LifeArc Ventures